 Environment ministers from the G20 member states assembled on July 22 for two days of talks, attempting to lay a foundation for negotiations on climate policy ahead of the crucial COP26 United Nations conference in November.
 Whilst presenting a facade of progress, a clear lack of commitments to come out of the talks has dealt a potentially decisive setback to the global fight against climate change.

 The G20 negotiations centered on three main topics: biodiversity and ocean protection; promotion of circular economies particularly focused upon the textile and fashion industries, and restructuring the global financial system to promote sustainable development.
 The first day of talks focused upon the natural environment, with Friday’s attention falling on matters of energy and climate change.

-Italy’s Ecological Transition Minister Roberto Cingolani confirmed that although a communiqué of 58 climate agreements was presented after the two-day negotiations, the G20 environmental ministers have failed to agree on the wording of key commitments.
+Italy’s Ecological Transition Minister Roberto Cingolani confirmed to reporters that although a communiqué of 58 climate agreements was presented after the two-day negotiations, the G20 environmental ministers have failed to agree on the wording of key commitments.

 The released communiqué can be found here.

 According to reporting by Al-Jazeera, officials familiar with the discussions claimed that ministers failed to find common ground on a number of issues pertaining to the phasing out of coal power and global temperature limits.
 Decisive negotiations on these issues will be shelved until heads-of-state convene at the G20 summit at the end of October, a delay that may stifle the foundations of the COP26 conference to be held in less than 100 days.